dpc-sdp/ripple/docs/content/design-system/5.components/table.md

 ---
 title: Table
-description: Tables make it easier for users to scan and compare data and content.
+description: The Table component makes it easier for users to scan and compare data and content.
 layout: page
 label: Core

 ---

 ## Usage
-The Table component is a systematic grid of data or content.
+A table is a systematic grid of data or content.
 They display in rows and columns to let users scan, analyse and compare information.

 Users tend to read tables one row or column at a time.
 So, it's important that content is simple and logical.